 Code Title Credits

-Major Requirements (21 Credits)
+Major Requireme ents (21 Credits)

 PLS 101 Intro. to Law for Paralegals 3

 PLS 102 Legal Research and Writing 3

+PLS 105 Torts 3

+PLS 107 Contracts 3

+PLS 202 Adv.
+Legal Research & Writing 3

+PLS 205 Administrative Law 3

+PLS 206 Litigation Procedures 3

+Total Credits 21

-- For an explanation of why General Education courses are included in this Program, please refer to the Section on General Education for an explanation of its Purpose and Requirements. - This plan assumes the student is eligible to enroll in College Level Courses (designated as 100 +, e.g., ACC 102 Prin Accounting II Managerial, HST 131 Latin American History I, MTH 221 Calc with Analytic Geom III).
+- 1. For an explanation of why General Education courses are included in this Program, please refer to the Section on General Education for an explanation of its Purpose and Requirements. - 2.
+This plan assumes the student is eligible to enroll in College Level Courses (designated as 100 +, e.g., ACC 102 Prin Accounting II Managerial, HST 131 Latin American History I, MTH 221 Calc with Analytic Geom III).
 Placement results will determine College Level Readiness in English and Mathematics.